Elesh-Norn/Blog/content/Aborted_project_Magic_App.md

 ### Hello there!

 It's been a while but I didn't abandon this blog.
-However?
-I will talk today of an abandoned project of mine and why it still has value for me.
+However, I will talk today of an abandoned project of mine and why it still has value for me.

 A great way to learn anything is having little projects.
 It helps confronts your theoretical knowledge to reality and make you resolve problems.
 As a self-taught hobbyist programmer it's especially important to me, because it's the only form of evaluation I can get.
 You could conclude that only results matters then, but it's not entirely true.

 I started this project last year with some objective in mind:

 * Would contain data visualisation

 * Fun

 * Learn new things

 * Really challenge myself with something outside my comfort zone

 ## Chosing a project